Alternatives for VA disability firms

 Can it produce condition-level evidence detail rather than contract redlines?

-Can it turn missing materials into staff follow-up?
+Can it turn missing materials into Pete work or attorney review?

 Does it keep later uploads attached to the same living case workup?